 She clapped her hands together, waking me out of my daydream and gave me another big hug, squeezing me real good.
-It felt so nice to be wrapped in those loving arms.
-Really nice.
+It felt so sweet to be wrapped in those loving arms.
+Nice.
 I stepped down the porch steps and gazed in the direction of my house.
-My heart felt like the sun, sinking in the background.
-A flushed, golden haze covered the sky line and the lightning bugs began to sparkle.
+My heartfelt like the sun, sinking in the background.
+A flushed, golden haze covered the skyline, and the lightning bugs began to sparkle.
 I still had a picture of my mama’s bruised face in my mind, so I listened intently for any commotion as I stepped into the yard.
-All seemed quiet at the Gentry house, I held my breath as my feet slid across the hardwood and gently turned the doorknob to my room.
-The screech of the door challenged the silence and I stood still and waited to see if the silence would speak.
-My heart chimed with the clock in the living room as I quietly released the door knob and clicked the lock.
+All seemed quiet at the Gentry house; I held my breath as my feet slid across the hardwood and gently turned the doorknob to my room.
+The screech of the door challenged the silence, and I stood still and waited to see if the silence would speak.
+My heart chimed with the clock in the living room as I quietly released the doorknob and clicked the lock.
 I hesitated, but no one stirred, perhaps the demons had grown sleepy.
 I had learned to be painfully quiet in order to not rouse them from their slumber.
 Rousing them could be most fearful.

 Photo by Vintage Antique Door Red Fine